ordina-jworks/ordina-jworks.github.io/_posts/2017-09-26-Secure-your-architecture-part1.md

 ## Enabling Single Sign-On
 Now that we have a way to achieve Authentication and Authorization by applying OAuth2 and JWT, we still have one problem.
-By having multiple frontends in our architecture, the user will have to log in to each of these applications.
+Having multiple frontends in our architecture, the user will have to log in to each of these applications.
-With Single Sign-On (SSO) we can eradicate this problem by requesting only one authentication from the user.
+With Single Sign-On (SSO) we can eradicate this problem just by using the existing user session and requesting an access token.

 ### Enable OAuth2 SSO flow on Zuul service
-The `@EnableOAuth2Sso` annotation on our Zuul service will forward OAuth2 tokens to the services it is proxying.
+The `@EnableOAuth2Sso`  and `@EnableZuulProxy` annotation on our Zuul service will forward OAuth2 tokens to the services it is proxying.

 ### Sensitive Headers
 Zuul secures your sensitive headers by blocking these headers downstream (microservice).